MTnani/Behavior-driven-development/README.md

 BDD specifies that business analysts and developers should collaborate in this area and should specify behavior in terms of user stories, which are each explicitly written down in a dedicated document.
 Each user story should, in some way, follow the following structure:

 Title <br>
-An explicit title.
+An explicit title.<br>
-Narrative
+Narrative<br>
-A short introductory section with the following structure:
+A short introductory section with the following structure:<br>
-As a: the person or role who will benefit from the feature;
+As a: the person or role who will benefit from the feature;<br>
-I want: the feature;
+I want: the feature;<br>
-so that: the benefit or value of the feature.
+so that: the benefit or value of the feature.<br>

 Acceptance criteria
 A description of each specific scenario of the narrative with the following structure:
 Given: the initial context at the beginning of the scenario, in one or more clauses;